Where to get soft serve in the East Bay

 Super Duper Burger

-Berkeley’s newest soft serve spot is San Francisco-based burger chain, Super Duper.
 As with many of the places mentioned on this list, Super Duper uses a Straus organic mix for its chocolate and vanilla flavors, which it offers in cake cones — plain or dipped in chocolate.
 On my visit for this story, I decided to get lunch while I was there.
 Turns out, it was another case of my eyes being bigger than my stomach.
 After scarfing down a mini burger, fries and soft drink, I was almost too full for dessert.
 Praise be for the kid-size option!
-Because Super Duper Berkeley just opened this week, you may find a line out the door during peak hours, but take note that you can order your soft serve with your meal to pick up later.
-Super Duper Burger, 2355 Telegraph Ave. (at Durant), Berkeley
+Super Duper Burger, 2355 Telegraph Ave. (at Durant), Berkeley.
+Also at Public Market Emeryville, 5959 Shellmound St., Emeryville and 2001-2003 Diamond Blvd., Concord

 Uji Time

-Two-year-old Uji Time in Berkeley has become synonymous with its signature taiyaki cones.
+Uji Time in Berkeley has become synonymous with its signature taiyaki cones.
 These ice cream cones are based on the traditional Japanese pancakes, which are filled with adzuki beans and griddled in fish-shaped molds.
 At Uji Time, the taiyaki cones are filled with red bean paste or nutella before adding soft serve (or “soft cream” as it’s called here) into the cavernous fish’s maw.
 Soft serve choices are matcha, black sesame, tofu and a changing seasonal offering — on my recent visit, it was cantaloupe.
 Uji Time also offers another Japanese-style dessert called the parfait — soft serve is piled high with sweet red bean, mochi, mini taiyaki, Castella cake, crispy crepe and corn flakes.
 Or you can keep it simple, and get your soft serve in a plain waffle cone.
-NB: Check the clock before your visit — Uji Time is open 3–9 pm. weekdays; 1–11 p.m. weekends.
+NB: Check the clock before your visit — Uji Time is open 3-9 p.m., Monday and Tuesday; 1–9 pm., Wednesday, Thursday and Sunday; 1–11 p.m., Friday and Saturday.
 Uji Time, 2575 Telegraph Ave. (at Parker), Berkeley.

 Zazzi Foods

-This six-month-old café in Berkeley flips on its soft serve machine at noon to dispense cups or cones of vanilla, chocolate or swirl.
+This café in Berkeley serves cups or cones of vanilla, chocolate or swirl from 8 a.m. to 5 p.m.
 Zazzi’s owner Cassandra Chen also owns Café Fanny granola and C.C.
-Made, which makes caramel popcorn and caramel sauces — all the above are ideal soft serve toppings.
-Other things to sprinkle on your frozen swirls (made with Darigold soft serve mix) include fresh fruit, coconut flakes, chia seeds, cookies and whipped cream, which can be added for a 50-cents each.
-If you’re having trouble deciding on the perfect combination, choose from six sundae options.
+Made, which makes caramel sauces — both of which are ideal soft serve toppings.
+Zazzi also offers sprinkles as a topping for your frozen swirls. which can be added for a 50-cents each.
+If you’re looking for a boost of caffeine, try the vanilla soft serve in affogato form.
 Zazzi Foods, 1398 University Ave. (at Acton), Berkeley

 Oakland

-Note: This story was originally published on June 22, 2018.
-We updated the list for summer 2019.